ENTRANCE APPLICATION

 1) Describe an art or design project that you are proud of.
 Why do you think the project is successful?
 Are you proud of the process or the final outcome or both?
 What was your favorite part of completing the project?
 Include the project in your portfolio if possible.

-2) Explain an art or design project that you struggled with or did not go as planned.
-If you encountered difficulties, how did you solve them?
-In hindsight, what would you do differently based on what you know now?
-Include the project, or documentation of the project in your portfolio if possible.
+2) Discuss an art or design project that was challenging or did not go as planned.
+How did you address the difficulties you faced?
+Looking back, what would you do differently now?
+If possible, include this project—or documentation of it—in your portfolio.

-3) Describe your creative process in one word.
-Explain or show why you chose that word.
+3) Choose one word that describes your creative process.
+Explain or visually demonstrate why you selected that word.

 4) Please describe how you define the broad field of design.